pmorong/standards-and-practices/README.md

 LearnProgramming is an organization that grew out of the subreddit [/r/learnprogramming](http://www.reddit.com/r/learnprogramming/).
-Our aim is to provide a set of 'hackable' projects for beginners to contribute to in a open, encouraging atmosphere.
+Our aim is to provide a set of 'hackable' projects for beginners to contribute to in an open, encouraging atmosphere.

 In many cases, it seems, new programmers feel daunted by the task of